 Mini epics/prose poems from the edge of the eighties, nineties, noughties and numpties

-After I dropped the tab I thought is this escapism, or have I just taken a step towards the real real world?
-And then I spent the next stage more than understanding the interconnectedness of everything alive, I breathed it.
+After I dropped the tab I thought – is this escapism, or have I just taken a step towards the real real world?
+And then I spent the next stage more than understanding the interconnection of everything alive, I breathed it.
 Sunshine Superman – as famous as Purple Haze.
 That was ’81.
-And now in the… Read more »
+And now in… Read more »

 Bit of a let down.
 Some clown’s dream from the 60s.
 I blame, um… Pisces.

-If you ask how I view things – half empty or half full – I’d say not only is the glass drained, it’s dry.
-It’s all a question of survival.
+If you ask how I see things – half empty or half full – I say not only is the glass drained, it’s dry.
+It’s a question of survival.
 A well-trained eye – for a bargain, for a mug – you know, prey.
 Bread and butter.
 I move like a shark, mate.
-Better to… Read more »
+Better to be… Read more »

-I seem to be the only bastard sober enough in this place to recognise a complete knob-head when he’s in your face – and we’ve got one now, occupying every available space with a TV screen.
-There’s dozens of them here, just in case you miss anything they want you to know, or see, while… Read more »
+I seem to be the only bastard sober enough in this place to recognise a complete knob-head when he’s in your face – and we’ve got one now, occupying every TV screen, occupying every space.
+There’s dozens of them here, just in case you miss anything they want you to know, or see, while you… Read more »

 Ideally I would have thought this through and not just taken a big step forward into the wild blue sky.
 But there you go, I always was impulsive, inclined to fail again where others only try once.
 For example, when I insulted my boss by calling him a nonce to his face.
 He deserved it,… Read more »